-When they turn that same information in bulleted format, the bulleted list readability increased by almost a hundred percent.
+When they turn that same information in bulleted format, the readability increased by almost a hundred percent.

-The more people that actually read and comprehend the more likely they’re going to turn into buyers right or subscribers.
+The more that people actually read and comprehend, the more likely they’re going to turn into buyers and subscribers.

-- Write into sections and each section has its own heading to stop people from scanning and scrolling.
+Write in sections with it’s own heading to stop people from scanning and scrolling.

 2. Bulleted list

-- Using bulleted list makes the content easy to read which keeps the reader to continue reading.
+Using bulleted list makes the content easy to read which keeps users on the page.

 3. Bold important words and sentences

-- Using bold text can help words to stand out.
+Using bold text can help emphasise the importance of certain words and make them stand out.

 4. Short sentences and paragraphs

-- Break up paragraphs in two in between even one and four lines deep but certainly no deeper than that.
+Break up paragraphs in two, three and four lines deep but certainly no deeper than that.

-- Shorter sentences are easier to read especially on mobile.
+Shorter sentences are easier to read especially in a mobile word.

 5. Include relevant images that support the copy

-We want people to stay on our website long enough to take the action we want them to take.
+You want people to stay on your website long enough to take the action.

 3 Questions Website Visitors Ask